Tuesday, May 15, 2012

 You can almost hear the OWI staff pouring themselves a stiff drink as they wearily compose their memos.
 Constance is "a selfish, predatory, amoral, international adventuress."
 (You say that like it's a bad thing, boys.)
 Kovac boasts too much of his sexual conquests and besides, he (probably) cheats at cards--were the writers suggesting Americans are lecherous and dishonest?
 Rittenhouse underlines class differences in the States, and we don't have those, or at least, we don't talk about them in front of the neighbors.
 The original script had an argument over Spain that included Connie addressing the pro-Loyalist Kovac as "Tovarich" and ended with Rittenhouse observing that "a new Spain is coming."
 The agency succeeded in getting rid of that, although the "Tovarich" comment was moved elsewhere and Connie still gets to needle Kovac: "Oh, I get it.
 A fellow traveler.
 I thought the Comintern was dissolved."

 Other OWI objections sailed past the filmmakers.
-The agency, staffed largely by liberals as you might have inferred, spent a fair amount of time trying to get Hollywood to dial down the racism.
+The agency, staffed largely by liberals as you might have inferred, spent a fair amount of time trying to get Hollywood as a whole to dial down the racism.
 The manual they sent the studios politely asks, for example, that scripts refrain from describing the enemy in the Pacific as "little buck-toothed treacherous Jap[s]."
-Clearly OWI didn't succeed all that often, and here they couldn't even strip Canada Lee's character of the nickname "Charcoal."
+Clearly OWI didn't succeed all that often, and in Lifeboat, they couldn't even strip Canada Lee's character of the nickname "Charcoal."
 Nor did they manage to alter the scene where the passengers give Lee a vote on Slezak's fate and he refuses to use it, although Lee's sardonic head-tilt on his line, "Do I get a vote too?" is its own kind of tell.